SNSystems/llvm-debuginfo-analyzer/llvm/tools/llvm-debuginfo-analyzer/README.txt

 //===----------------------------------------------------------------------===//
 https://reviews.llvm.org/D125783#inline-1295012

-The tool can handle only linked executables.
+Only linked executables are handled.
 It does not support relocatable files compiled with -ffunction-sections.

 //===----------------------------------------------------------------------===//
 // Add support for DWARF v5 .debug_names section.